William Andrew McDonald: Life

 From 1969 until 1975, McDonald concentrated his efforts towards the excavations at Nichoria, which was a significant Late Bronze Age and early Iron Age settlement in Messenia.
 McDonald chose Nichoria because he believed that it was time for archaeologists to research more ordinary ancient remains rather than focus on recovering monumental sculptures, architecture, and other artistic artifacts that usually end up being displayed in museums.
-McDonald's meticulous work at Nichoria first appeared in preliminary reports published in Hesperia.
+McDonald's work at Nichoria first appeared in preliminary reports published in Hesperia, the journal of the American School of Classical Studies at Athens.
 The full details of McDonald's work were published in three volumes entitled Excavations at Nichoria in Southwest Greece.
 For his scholarly work, McDonald was awarded Guggenheim Fellowships in 1958 and in 1967.
 He was also interested in communicating to the general public about the excitement of archaeology.
-His account of Bronze Age archaeology in Greece entitled Progress into the Past: The Rediscovery of Mycenaean Civilization was written from both an historical and biographical standpoint.
-The book was successful since it was updated and reissued in 1990.
+His account of Bronze Age archaeology in Greece entitled Progress into the Past: The Rediscovery of Mycenaean Civilization was written from both an historical and a biographical standpoint.
+The book was successful, and was updated and reissued in 1990.

-From 1939 until 1943, he taught at Lehigh University, moving to the University of Texas from 1945 until 1946 and to Moravian College from 1946 until 1948.
+From 1939 until 1943, McDonald taught at Lehigh University in Bethlehem, Pennsylvania, moving to the University of Texas from 1945 until 1946 and to Moravian College in Bethlehem from 1946 until 1948.
 He joined the faculty of the Department of Classics at the University of Minnesota in 1948 and maintained his position there until his retirement in 1980.
 Moreover, he was instrumental in establishing the Honors Division of the College of Liberal Arts and served as its first director from 1964 until 1967.
-For his significant contributions to undergraduate education, McDonald was awarded the Standard Oil-Horace T. Morse Award in 1967.
+For his significant contributions to undergraduate education, McDonald was awarded the Standard Oil–Horace T. Morse Award in 1967.
 McDonald was always interested in exploring and developing new teaching methods and decided near the end of his career to stop lecturing and to focus instead on class discussions.
 He believed that lectures were merely "a means of getting information from a professor's notes to the students' notes without going through the heads of either.

 In 1973, McDonald was appointed as Regents' Professor of Classical Studies, which was the University of Minnesota's highest award.
 Shortly afterward, he contributed to establishing the Center for Ancient Studies, which was an interdisciplinary graduate program in archaeology that was an extension of the Minnesota Messenia Expedition.
 He served as its first director from 1974 until 1979.
 The Archaeological Institute of America awarded McDonald the Gold Medal for Distinguished Archaeological Achievement in 1981 citing him as a "pathfinder" who "pioneered in bringing about changes in the theory, methodology and general conduct of archaeological research in Greece."

-William Andrew McDonald died in Washburn, Wisconsin on January 11, 2000.
-To honor his memory, many of McDonald's friends, colleagues, and students established the William A. McDonald Lectureship in Aegean Prehistory as part of the National Lecture Program of the Archaeological Institute of America.
+McDonald died in Washburn, Wisconsin on January 11, 2000.
+To honor his memory, many of his friends, colleagues, and students established the William A. McDonald Lectureship in Aegean Prehistory as part of the National Lecture Program of the Archaeological Institute of America.